DanWahlin/Angular-NodeJS-MongoDB-CustomersService/src/README.md

-# Angular 2, NodeJS, MongoDB Customers Service
+# Angular, NodeJS, MongoDB Customers Service

-This project provides a look at getting started using Angular 2 Http functionality and how it can be used to call a Node.js RESTful service.
+This project provides a look at getting started using Angular Http functionality and how it can be used to call a Node.js RESTful service.

-## Angular 2 Concepts Covered
+## Angular Concepts Covered

 * Using TypeScript classes and modules
 * Modules are loaded with System.js
 * Using Custom Components
 * Using the Http object for Ajax calls along with RxJS observables
 * Performing GET, PUT, POST and DELETE requests to the server
-* Working with Angular 2 service classes for Ajax calls
+* Working with Angular service classes for Ajax calls
-* Using Angular 2 databinding and built-in directives
+* Using Angular databinding and built-in directives

 ## Software Requirements To Run Locally (there's a Docker option below as well)

-* Node.js 6.5.0 or higher
+* Node.js 6.10 or higher
 * MongoDB 3.2 or higher

 ### Running the Application Locally

-1. Install Node.js (6.5 or higher) and MongoDB (3.2 or higher) on your dev box
+1. Install Node.js (6.10 or higher) and MongoDB (3.2 or higher) on your dev box

     * Node.js: https://nodejs.org
     * MongoDB: https://docs.mongodb.com/manual/installation